Rampion consultation extended for forgotten residents as celebrity backs environmental campaign

-Rampion plan: Eastenders actress backs campaign as developers pledge to write to forgotten coastal residents
+Rampion wind farm: Eastenders actress supports campaign as developers pledge to write to forgotten coastal residents

 Eastenders actress Tamzin Outhwaite has backed a campaign group, fighting against plans for a wind farm off the West Sussex coast.